The Help Center

 What are your fees and how long is a session?

-Individual counselling: $150/hourly session
+Individual counselling: $180/hourly session

-With your permission, I will occasionally reach out to you between sessions to 'check in' via text or email.
+With your permission, I will occasionally reach out to you between sessions to check in via text or email.

 I encourage you to let me know how our sessions are impacting on you.
 You are not a number to me.
 Your on-going well-being is my concern.